 During term, the Chaplain organises services each week, including guest speakers and preachers.
 She is assisted by the team of Organ Scholars and Chapel Welcome Assistants.

 Every Sunday in term, the choir sings the traditional service of Choral Evensong with a thought-provoking sermon, before we go up to formal hall together.
 On Tuesday nights, we sing Compline by candlelight – this is a short, quiet service of unaccompanied Gregorian chant.
-On Thursday evenings, the Chaplain celebrates a Sung Eucharist with a short homily, followed by a free buffet supper in the Old Hall.
+On occasional midweek evenings, the Chaplain celebrates a Sung Eucharist with a short homily, followed by a free buffet supper in the Old Hall.
 See the term card for further details of midweek services.

 Our regular services